 The Hardy-Weinberg equilibrium was tested for each polymorphism using the χ2 test in patients and controls separately.
 Allelic frequencies were estimated by the “counting method” and differences in allele frequencies between case and control subjects were tested using the likelihood ratio χ2 tests for 2 £ 2 tables (two alleles, case vs control subjects).
 The homozygote of the most frequent allele was used as a reference for calculating the OR.
 For an OR and 95% confidence interval, logistical regression was used based on a model for sex and age of the patients.
 Data analysis was performed using the Statistica v.
 9.0 (Statsoft Inc., Tulsa, OK, United States) program package.
 Values of P < 0.05 were considered statistically significant.

 All polymorphisms met the criteria of the Hardy-Weinberg equilibrium in the individual patient and control groups.
-Logistic regression modeling was used to estimate the odds ratios of the investigated genotypes and alleles of SNPs rs2910164, rs11614913 and rs3746444 in CRC cases as well as in the controls (Table ).
+Logistic regression modeling was used to estimate the odds ratios of the investigated genotypes and alleles of SNPs rs2910164, rs11614913 and rs3746444 in CRC cases as well as in the controls (Table 1).
 All of the examined polymorphisms displayed a clear lack of statistically significant associations with colorectal cancer risk.